9 Industrial Robots for Your Warehouse

 While these three steps in the advancement of robotics are not necessarily sequential, the first step is the most organic step emerging from automation.
 If you recall from our recent article on investing in industrial robots, automation is a way to improve efficiency by using machines that are pre-programmed to do a sequence of actions, one after the other.
 Robots, on the other hand, are flexible in reacting to their environment.
 They choose how and when to do stuff, and can even learn new stuff.
 Here’s a look at the largest companies in the industrial robot space:

 Founded in 2015, Colorado startup Canvas Technology has taken in an undisclosed amount of funding to provide an end-to-end autonomous delivery of goods and create a safe and powerful autonomous technology to power both indoor and outdoor driving.
 They’ve developed their own 3D camera solution and paired it with algorithms to ensure the robots react to their environment accurately and safely.
-Canvas are still under the radar, currently doing pilots of their indoor technology, which will be available commercially soon.
+Canvas is still under the radar, currently doing pilots of their indoor technology, which is supposed to be available commercially soon.

-Founded in 2003, Pennsylvania startup Seegrid has taken in $53 million in funding led by Giant Eagle, a US supermarket chain.
+Founded in 2003, Pennsylvania startup Seegrid has taken in $59.5 million in funding led by Giant Eagle, a US supermarket chain.
 Seegrid is a more established player, also using 3D visual technology based on ‘stereo’ imaging with two cameras.
-They offer different vision guided vehicles like pallet trucks, tow tractors and couriers, and also have a software called Supervisor, to oversee your fleet of autonomous vehicles.
+They offer different vision-guided vehicles like pallet trucks, tow tractors, and couriers, and also have a software called Supervisor, to oversee your fleet of autonomous vehicles.

 Founded in 2014, California startup Fetch Robotics has taken in $23 million in funding to develop a small robot platform called Freight which can transport up to 100kg.
 Freight can be equipped with a shelf and cart for transporting things, and sensors, so you can collect inventory or shelf data.
 This all comes with Fetchcore, a fleet management software that helps setting up rules of transportation, pickup and drop-off locations, preferred routes etc. for your robot fleet.